MicrosoftDocs/azure-docs/articles/active-directory-b2c/active-directory-b2c-faqs.md

 ### Can I use my own URLs on my sign-up and sign-in pages that are served by Azure AD B2C?
 For instance, can I change the URL from login.microsoftonline.com to login.contoso.com?

 Not currently.
 This feature is on our roadmap.
 Verifying your domain in the **Domains** tab in the Azure portal does not accomplish this goal.
-However, we offer a [neutral top level domain](https://docs.microsoft.com/azure/active-directory-b2c/b2clogin) and thus the external appearance can be implemented without the mention of Microsoft.
+However, with b2clogin.com, we offer a [neutral top level domain](b2clogin.md) and thus the external appearance can be implemented without the mention of Microsoft.

 ### How do I delete my Azure AD B2C tenant?